/ / How to Use The Paris Metro In 2025 (+ Practical Tips)

 Paris visite Pass

-The advantage of this pass over the Navigo Easy is that it gives you unlimited access to all forms of transportation (be it the metro, bus, tram, RER, and SNCF trains) in the Île-de-France region.
+The advantage of this pass over the Navigo Easy is that it gives you unlimited access to all forms of transportation (be it the metro, bus, tram, RER, and SNCF trains) in the Île-de-France region including the CDG and Orly airports.

-This means that you’ll be able to go to Disneyland Paris, Versailles, and the airports with it.
-Just remember to write your name and the dates on the ticket for it to be valid.
+Just remember to write your name and the dates on the ticket for it to be valid, otherwise you might get fined.

 If you have a physical ticket, just slide it into the slot of the fare gate and it will pop out from the other side and the gate will open for you.